cedadev/jasmin-workshop/exercises/ex05/README.md

 ### Answers to questions

->  1. You have learnt about some basic commands to interact with SLURM scheduler (such as `sbatch` and `squeue`).
+>  1. You have learnt about some basic commands to interact with Slurm scheduler (such as `sbatch` and `squeue`).
 This manages the submission and execution of jobs via the LOTUS queues.
 Which other commands might be useful when interacting with the scheduler?

-Table 3 of this [help page](https://help.jasmin.ac.uk/article/4891-lsf-to-slurm-quick-reference) shows other SLURM commands, such as `scancel` and `scontrol`.
+Table 3 of this [help page](https://help.jasmin.ac.uk/article/4891-lsf-to-slurm-quick-reference) shows other Slurm commands, such as `scancel` and `scontrol`.
 You can find out more by typing `man <command>` at the command-line, e.g.: `man scancel`.

 > 2. Which queues are available on LOTUS?
 What is the difference between them?
 Why would you choose one over another?

-There is a [LOTUS queues help page](https://help.jasmin.ac.uk/article/4881-lotus-queues) which explains the capabilities of each SLURM queue.
+There is a [LOTUS queues help page](https://help.jasmin.ac.uk/article/4881-lotus-queues) which explains the capabilities of each Slurm queue.

-> 3. How can you instruct SLURM to allocate CPUs and memory to specific jobs when you run them?
+> 3. How can you instruct Slurm to allocate CPUs and memory to specific jobs when you run them?

-Table 2 of this [help page](https://help.jasmin.ac.uk/article/4891-lsf-to-slurm-quick-reference) lists common command-line parameters that can be used to instruct SLURM how to allocate CPUs, memory and hosts to certain jobs.
+Table 2 of this [help page](https://help.jasmin.ac.uk/article/4891-lsf-to-slurm-quick-reference) lists common command-line parameters that can be used to instruct Slurm how to allocate CPUs, memory and hosts to certain jobs.

-> 4. How can you cancel all your jobs in the SLURM queue?
+> 4. How can you cancel all your jobs in the Slurm queue?

 The following command will do it: